Ancient Greek religion: Theology

 Ancient Greek theology was polytheistic, based on the assumption that there were many gods and goddesses, as well as a range of lesser supernatural beings of various types.
 There was a hierarchy of deities, with Zeus, the king of the gods, having a level of control over all the others, although he was not almighty.
 Some deities had dominion over certain aspects of nature.
 For instance, Zeus was the sky-god, sending thunder and lightning, Poseidon ruled over the sea and earthquakes, Hades projected his remarkable power throughout the realms of death and the Underworld, and Helios controlled the sun.
 Other deities ruled over abstract concepts; for instance Aphrodite controlled love.
 All significant deities were visualized as "human" in form, although often able to transform themselves into animals or natural phenomena.

 While being immortal, the gods were certainly not all-good or even all-powerful.
 They had to obey fate, known to Greek mythology as the Moirai, which overrode any of their divine powers or wills.
 For instance, in mythology, it was Odysseus' fate to return home to Ithaca after the Trojan War, and the gods could only lengthen his journey and make it harder for him, not stop him.

-The gods acted like humans and had human vices.
-They interacted with humans, sometimes even spawning children with them.
-At times certain gods would be opposed to others, and they would try to outdo each other.
-In the Iliad, Aphrodite, Ares and Apollo support the Trojan side in the Trojan War, while Hera, Athena and Poseidon support the Greeks (see theomachy).
+The gods had human vices and many behaved with arguably less morality than a typical human.
+They interacted with humans, sometimes even spawning children—called demigods—with them.
+At times, certain gods would be opposed to others, and they would try to outdo each other.
+In the Iliad, Aphrodite, Ares, and Apollo support the Trojan side in the Trojan War, while Hera, Athena, and Poseidon support the Greeks (see theomachy).

 Some gods were specifically associated with a certain city.
 Athena was associated with Athens, Apollo with Delphi and Delos, Zeus with Olympia and Aphrodite with Corinth.
 But other gods were also worshipped in these cities.
 Other deities were associated with nations outside of Greece; Poseidon was associated with Ethiopia and Troy, and Ares with Thrace.

 Identity of names was not a guarantee of a similar cultus; the Greeks themselves were well aware that the Artemis worshipped at Sparta, the virgin huntress, was a very different deity from the Artemis who was a many-breasted fertility goddess at Ephesus.
 Though worship of the major deities spread from one locality to another, and though most larger cities had temples to several major gods, the identification of different gods with different places remained strong to the end.

 Ancient sources for Greek religion tell a good deal about cult but very little about creed, in no small measure because the Greeks in general considered what one believed to be much less importance than what one did.